-We may stop responding to the complainant when all of these factors are met:
+We may stop responding to the complainant when all of the following factors are met:

-- We believe we have taken all reasonable steps to help address their concerns - We have provided a clear statement of our position and their options - The complainant contacts us repeatedly, and we believe their intention is to cause disruption or inconvenience and / or he or she is making substantially the same points each time
+- We believe we have taken all reasonable steps to help address their concerns. - We have provided a clear statement of our position and their options. - The complainant contacts us repeatedly, and we believe their intention is to cause disruption or inconvenience and/or he or she is making substantially the same points each time.

-Where we stop responding, we will inform the individual that we intend to do so.
+If we take the decision to stop responding, we will inform the individual that we intend to do so.
 We will also explain that we will still consider any new complaints they make.
+Advice will be sought from the local authority in order to ensure that complainants are still provided with the information they are entitled to under The Education (Pupil Information) (England) Regulations 2005, within the statutory time frame.